-Weed Control Pasture Grass Areas
+Weed Control for Pasture Land Grass Areas

 Milestone Specialty Herbicide is used to kill weeds in rangelands, native grass areas, pastures, and meadows.
 Milestone will control many different types of weeds including: Canada thistle, musk thistle, goatheads (immature), yellow mustard, alfalfa, knapweed, and many more invasive and noxious weeds.
 Native areas are very important to the ecosystem and this is one reason why Organo-Lawn is committed to using only the most environmentally friendly and effective weed control products available.